Start Network

 Start Fund Anticipation Window - Amounts vary

-Enables members to take anticipatory action before crises occur based on forecasts and risk modeling.
+Enables members to take anticipatory action before crises occur based on forecasts and risk modelling.
 The Start Fund was the first pooled global fund to routinely enable aid workers to intervene before a forecasted emergency (launched November 2016).
 Project duration up to 60 days.

 Start Ready - Risk financing mechanism